How you choose to calculate shipping costs can make a huge impact on your company and your profit goals.

 Accurately calculating shipping costs will help you maximize profits and minimize stress as orders come in while missing the mark by even just a few cents or dollars will quickly add up and drive your profits down.

-Shipping is by no means an easy task and for sellers everywhere it has to be one of the most dreaded parts about running a business.
-Everyone would rather have items picked up or purchased off a shelf, but the market has shifted and consumers want products faster, with less work on their end.
+Shipping is by no means an easy task, and for sellers everywhere, it has to be one of the most dreaded parts of running a business or warehouse.
+Everyone would rather have items picked up or purchased off a shelf, but the market has shifted, and consumers want products faster, with less work on their end.
 After all, that’s what sets a great warehouse and e-commerce store apart from just a good one—shipping speed.

 If you’ve been feeling your profits taking a hit due to increased shipping costs or haven’t been properly charging your customers for shipping, then speed isn’t your worry.
 What’s causing problems for you is the increase in shipping demand and the not properly charging for the shipping services that you’re offering.

 Let’s dive in and see where you can maximize profits, eliminate stress, and ultimately create a more sustainable business model for your warehouse.